danielshort3/Chatbot-LoRA-RAG/README.md

 ## Docker

 Use `docker exec` to run the helper scripts inside the container as needed.
 The quick start section shows how to build and run the image.

+## SageMaker deployment

+After running the pipeline and producing `faiss.index`, `meta.jsonl` and the merged 4‑bit model directory, build `Dockerfile.sagemaker` and push the image to ECR.
+Copy the artifacts into a `model/` directory before building so the container includes everything required for inference on SageMaker.

 ## Configuration